Note: New charts have been added

 Japan’s Nikkei Stock Index: A Case Study

 If you think talk of a 30-year setback and 70% crashes is all too much, take a look at the Nikkei 225, Japan’s Dow Jones-equivalent stock index.
-In the 1970s and 1980s, Japan had the world’s strongest economy and biggest bull markets.
+In the 1970s and 1980s, Japan had the world’s strongest economy and biggest bull market.
 From 1980 to 1985, the Nikkei index rose sharply, from 6,000 to 13,000.
 A mania hit in 1986 and the index rose to 20,000 and 30,000 in 1987 and 1988 respectively, reaching an all-time high of 38,000 in December 1989, a 392% rise over 6 years.
-(By comparison, the Dow has risen 305% in the last seven years, while the GDP rose 16% in that time.
+(By comparison, the Dow has risen 305% in the last seven years, while the GDP rose 16% over that time.
 Lest anyone think this problem is restricted to the Dow, the NASDAQ index has gone up 422% over the same period, and the S&P 500 has increased by 331%.)
 In 1990 the Nikkei began to tilt downward to 37,000 yen and then crashed, bottoming at 23,000 by January 1991 and then at 16,000 by December 1992.
 The crash was blamed on interest rate hikes by the Bank of Japan following a long period of loose monetary policy that fueled the boom.
 The index fluctuated wildly through the from the low-to-high teens for several years before bottoming again at 13,000 in 1998.
 By March 2003 it hit a 20-year low of 7,900.
 After another low-interest-rate boom it crashed again to 7,100 in 2009, a 26-year low that mirrored the US market low the same year.
 Today the Nikkei stands precariously at 19,000, the result of years of not just zero-interest, but negative interest rates, which are now set at -0.1% .
-In spite of these efforts the market still sits 50% below its all-time high of 27 years ago, and not much far beyond its average year-end positions from the 1990s.
+In spite of these efforts the market still sits 50% below its all-time high of 27 years ago, and not much beyond its average year-end positions from the 1990s.

 To recap, the Nikkei peaked at nearly 40,000 yen in the late 1980s and early 1990s, then crashed and averaged about 17,000 through the 1990s, and about 10,000 in the 2000s, and has now risen from 7,000 in 2009 (82% below its all-time high in 1989) to nearly 19,000 (267% in seven years) this year in another artificial boom that is on the verge of collapse, yet again resulting from misguided, expansionary monetary policy by the country’s central bank.
 This quarter-century and counting period of economic malaise, which will stretch beyond the 30-year mark after the next crash occurs, has been given the misnomer the ‘Lost Decade.’